-Selena Quintanilla's voice is iconic, so when it came time to make a Netflix series about her life, it made sense to showcase the singer's own vocals.
-As a result, Christian Serratos isn't really singing in Selena: The Series, which premiered on Dec.
-4.
+Selena Quintanilla's voice is iconic, so when it came time to make a Netflix series about her life, it made sense to showcase her own vocals.
+As a result, star Christian Serratos isn't really singing in Selena: The Series.
+But that wasn't the original plan.

-The same creative decision to use Selena's real voice was made for the 1997 Selena movie that starred Jennifer Lopez.
+The same creative decision to use Selena's real voice was made for the 1997 Selena biopic that starred Jennifer Lopez.
 At the time, J. Lo didn't consider herself a singer as much as she did a dancer.
-For that reason, she lip-synced to Selena's own music for her performance scenes — except for her rendition of "Como La Flor,” for which she performed the first couple of words herself.
+For that reason, she lip-synced to Selena's music in her performance scenes — except for her rendition of "Como La Flor,” for which she performed the first couple of words herself.

-Using Selena's voice in a movie or show about her life honors the singer and her legacy in a way that casting an artist to recreate her vocals simply couldn't.
-When fans tune into Netflix's show, they'll hear Selena throughout the whole soundtrack.
-Just the way it should be.
+Using Selena's voice in a movie or show about her life honors the singer and her legacy in a way that recreating her vocals simply couldn't.
+When fans tune into Selena: The Series, they'll hear Selena throughout the whole soundtrack — just the way Serratos always knew it should have been.